hackolade/hana/README.md

-# SAP Hana
+# SAP HANA

 **Preview only - Not ready for production !!**

-Plugin for SAP Hana as a target in [Hackolade](https://hackolade.com) data modeling.
+Plugin for SAP HANA as a target in [Hackolade](https://hackolade.com) data modeling.
 Requires prior download of the Hackolade Studio application from our [download page](https://hackolade.com/download.html)

 Hackolade exposes its core data modeling engine through a plugin architecture.
 Each plugin applies the Hackolade Studio data modeling capabilities to a specific target technology, whether for data-at-rest (databases) or data-in-motion (communications.)
 Each plugin matches the specific aspects of the target in terms of terminology, storage model, data types, and communication protocol.